-Visualiser is shown in a workspace window, either on the Touch Wing or on the external monitor.
-Press [Window Options] then [Move Screen] on the View menu to move it between the touch screen and external monitor.
+Visualiser is shown in a workspace window, either on one of the touch screens or on an external monitor.
+Press [Window Options] then [Move Screen] on the View menu to move it between touch screen and external monitor.

-Configuration controls for Visualiser are found by clicking the context options button on the top right of the window, or if the Touch Wing is attached, the buttons are shown to the left of the menu buttons.
+Configuration controls for Visualiser are found in the context menu which you get by clicking the context options button on the top right of the window.